Internal

 The New Assembly faced the challenges of creating internal stability as well as facing a foreign threat

-Stability during the FR depended on the cooperation btwn the King & the Assembly but Louis remained opposed & so he asked other rulers for help in stopping it, & plotted with aristocrats and émigrés to overthrow the new govt
+Stability during the FR depended on the cooperation btwn the King & the Assembly but Louis remained opposed & so he asked other rulers for help in stopping it, & plotted w/ aristocrats & émigrés to overthrow the new govt

 Public opinion became bitterly divided: the revolution's religious policy angered many Catholics while other people demanded stronger measures against opponents of the revolution.

-In April 1792, the new govt went to war against Austria & Prussia & these nations wished to restore the king and émigrés to their positions
+In April 1792, the new govt went to war against Austria & Prussia & these nations wished to restore the king & émigrés to their positions

 While Louis XVI & his supporters clearly hoped for the victory of the invaders, the foreign armies defeated Fr forces in the early fighting & invaded Fr